chengniedotcom/chengniedotcom.github.io/README.md

 ## Update Research

-1. Change the status of each paper: add updated link, add review progress
+1. Change the status of each paper: add updated links, add review progress
 2. Add new papers I had worked on

 ## Update Marathon map

 1. Update marathon.tsv
-2. Run marathon.py to update marathon/map.html
+2. Run ``python marathon.py`` to update marathon/map.html
-3. Update _pages/marathon.html by adding the new record of Marahon in the html table.
-Convert the tsv to html table using this [tool](https://wtools.io/convert-tsv-to-html-table)
+~~ 3.
+Update _pages/marathon.html by adding the new record of Marahon in the html table.
+Convert the tsv to html table using this [tool](https://wtools.io/convert-tsv-to-html-table) ~~
+3. Update _pages/marathon.html by adding the new record of Marahon in the html table. marathon.py output the table in html format.

 ## Update teaching

 1. The survey in Canvas has the enrollment and response of each section for the evaluation
-2. Maybe future PRR has the average GPA, then I don't have to calculate it manually as in the notes.
+2. PRR has the average GPA, then I don't have to calculate it manually as in the notes.

 ## Update Notes